JUNE - AUGUST

 Conceived by celebrity chef Michael Smith, The Inn at Bay Fortune’s FireWorks Feast features multiple courses cooked in a 7.5-m-long (25-ft.) wood-burning, fire-breathing stove that has an integrated smokehouse, hearth, grill, plancha, rotisserie and oven (www.innatbayfortune.com).

 The entire world seems to know about COWS ice cream.
-Its 36 varieties are available at several locations in P.E.I., but you can get the inside scoop at COWS Creamery on the outskirts of Charlottetown.
-Sign up for a tour which is educational, fun and delicious (www.cows.ca).
+Its 34 varieties are available at several locations in P.E.I., but you can get the inside scoop at COWS Creamery on the outskirts of Charlottetown, which offers tasty and educational tours (www.cows.ca; www.cowscreamery.ca).

 The 350-km (217-mi.)
 North Cape Coastal Drive is full of contrasts.
 It’s quickly getting a reputation as the Canadian Oyster Coast.
 There is everything here from Mi’kmaq and Acadian communities to secluded beaches and towering wind turbines (www.northcapedrive.com).